ISPBANANA/FLEARN/wiki-content/API-Setup-Guide.md

 # 🚀 API Setup Guide

-This comprehensive guide will walk you through setting up the FLEARN backend API with Auth0 authentication and PostgreSQL database integration.
+This comprehensive guide will walk you through setting up the FLEARN backend API with Google OAuth authentication and PostgreSQL/MongoDB database integration.

 ## 📋 Prerequisites